 Train your team how to interview: Do people in your company interview well?
 Few of us ever have formal training in how to conduct a fair interview yet it’s the most important part of the hiring process.
 Spend some time teaching your hiring managers or HR team the basics of a good interview.
 Start with unconscious bias training and give managers a list of biases they might face and how to identify them when they happen.
 Discuss strategies to combat those biases so that candidates are treated fairly.
 You should also use a structured interview approach with behavioural based questions.
 This means creating a plan and set of questions for your interview that you use with every candidate to give them each a fair chance at providing the same type of information.
 Avoid yes or no questions and instead ask candidates to tell stories or share past experiences to gain a better sense of who they are and what they might bring to the team if hired.

-Hire blind: In the wake of the global protests against racism that have swept nearly every major city, hiring blind is becoming a top talent trend in 2020.
+Hire blind: In the wake of the 2020 global protests against racism that swept nearly every major city, hiring blind has become a top talent trend.
 Blind hiring is when you omit any sort of personal information that would identify the candidate or impact a hiring decision.
-This can include a person's name, address, even school information to anonymize a resume.
-Some company then assign these stripped resumes with numbers to keep track of them, but the point is no one knows who you're talking about when discussing who to bring in for an interview.
+This can include a person’s name, address, even school information to anonymize a resume.
+Some company then assign these stripped resumes with numbers to keep track of them, but the point is no one knows who you’re talking about when discussing who to bring in for an interview.
 Candidates are judged purely on the strength of their achievements.
-Removing clues to a candidate's identity helps keep the playing field even and over time will increase the diversity of the employees entering the company.
+Removing clues to a candidate’s identity helps keep the playing field even and over time will increase the diversity of the employees entering the company.